Esposende is a small town located on the Atlantic Coast of Portugal and a stopping point on the Portuguese Coastal Camino De Santiago.

-Inside, the Crucifixion shrine in the Capala do Senhor dos Mareantes, is the main attraction.
-This image is set against a sculpted ensemble, with gilded sun rays, Mary, Joseph and the heads of angels.
+Inside, the Crucifixion shrine in the Capala do Senhor dos Mareantes is the main attraction which includes sculptures of Mary, Joseph, gilded sun rays and the heads of angels.

 Museu Municipal de Esposende & Museu Marítimo de Esposende

-The Museu Municipal includes exhibits right back to the upper Palaeolithic to medieval times.
+The Museu Municipal includes exhibits dating back to the upper Palaeolithic through to medieval times.
 There are finds from the Castro de São Lourenço, such as buckles, hairpins, coins, knives, spearheads and glassware.

-There’s also material from the medieval cemetery in Fão, a Roman villa unearthed in Apúlia, and three Megalithic dolmens situated in the municipality.
+There’s also material from the medieval cemetery in Fão, a Roman villa unearthed in Apúlia, and three Megalithic dolmens close to the town.